 Q. What types of UVA-business collaborations have occurred at North Fork?

-A. North Fork is home to science and technology firms, government contractors, academic institutions, startups and nonprofits – many of which have collaborated with the University faculty and/or students over the years.
+A. North Fork is home to science and technology firms, government agencies, academic institutions, startups and nonprofits – many of which have collaborated with the University faculty and/or students over the years.
 Many of these collaborations are ongoing.
 These collaborations have been diverse, including pharmaceutical research; development of cancer, diabetes and alcohol addiction treatments; training; product development and improvements; and more.
 UVA’s School of Engineering and Applied Science, the School of Medicine and the College of Arts & Sciences have all been involved.

 Recently, The MITRE Corporation and UVA have collaborated on the development of autonomous, unmanned systems; improvement of medical outcomes; support to COVID-19 personnel protective equipment and wellness and resiliency tools; and development of cyber resiliency and cyber hygiene tools, techniques, implementation approaches and practices.
 The symbiotic, trusting and enduring partnership results in innovative joint research and collaboration that delivers cutting-edge, critical solutions.